VerdantLeaf/RISC-V/README.md

 ## Current status:

+- ID stage should be complete and starting to testbench.
+- Instruction decoder has been completed and testbenched.
+- Immediate generator has been completed and testbenched.
 - Register file design has been completed and testbenched.
-- 4KB of instruction memory has been added and testbenched.
+- 4KB of instruction memory has been completed and testbenched.
-- IF/ID register is complete
+- IF/ID register is complete.
 - IF stage is complete and testbenched.
 - Data memory first complete draft completed.
 1R1RW port setup
 - Parameterization of regfile, i/d_mem and if_stage complete

+## Future ideas/add ons:
+- L1 instruction and/or data cache
+- Prefetcher for instructions
+- Out of order execution
+- GShare branch prediction
+- UART instruction injection to enable co-processor support for an STM32 Nucleo board/custom PCB
+- Tiny GPU add on/custom instructions
+- VonNeumann architecture with 1R/1RW memory
+- More advanced ALU (Dadda multiplier)